A Leader in Land Use, Zoning, and Affordable Housing Law

 Jeffrey has represented private parties in numerous Affordable Housing declaratory judgment actions filed by municipalities in the Superior Court throughout New Jersey, in the wake of the 2015 Supreme Court opinion, In re Adoption of N.J.A.C.
 5:96 and 5:97, with the object of obtaining enhanced and increased zoning rights for such parties in conjunction with their providing affordable housing to assist towns to meet their fair share obligations.

-ALERT: MID-POINT REVIEW OF AFFORDABLE HOUSING COMPLIANCE PLANS DUE JULY 1.
+MID-POINT REVIEW OF THIRD ROUND AFFORDABLE HOUSING COMPLIANCE PLANS DUE JULY 1.
 Under the Fair Housing Act, municipal settlements of affordable housing declaratory judgment actions (many of which began in 2015) require a midpoint review of realistic opportunity due on July 1, 2020.
 The municipality must post on its web site, and provide to Fair Share Housing Center, a report as to its implementation of its affordable housing Compliance Plan, including an analysis of whether any unbuilt sites or unfulfilled mechanisms continue to present a realistic opportunity and whether any mechanisms to unmet need should be revised or supplemented.
 The municipal posting shall invite any interested party to submit comments to the municipality and FSHC as to whether any sites no longer present a realistic opportunity and should be replaced and whether any mechanisms to meet unmet need should be revised or supplemented.
 Any interested party may by motion request a hearing before the Superior Court.

 Such midpoint reviews may present development opportunities for landowners and developers in towns, where it can be demonstrated that previously approved Compliance Plans do not provide a realistic opportunity to meet the town’s affordable housing obligations.